albertp007/FSound/README.md

   |> playWave 44100.0 10.0;;
   ```

-* Chorus effect like the above but with a typo in the sampling frequency in the delay (this typo is beautiful, sort of)
+* Chorus effect like the above but with a typo in the sampling frequency in the delay (this typo is beautiful, sort of) - [Listen] (https://cdn.rawgit.com/albertp007/FSound/master/samples/typoSawChorusAdsrDelay.mp3)

   ```
   open FSound.Signal;;